Chart Color Schemes

 Infrastructure

-Waitara has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Waitara has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting the region.
-Notable ones include Twin Towers Hornsby, Eastwood Gardens at Waitara, Hornsby Town Centre Master Plan, and Linea Apartments (94-98 George Street).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that could impact this region.
+Notable projects include Twin Towers Hornsby, Eastwood Gardens at Waitara, the Hornsby Town Centre Master Plan, and Linea Apartments (94-98 George Street).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.